Gurgaon lab technician recalls 'uncertain' days and frantic pace of work during COVID lockdown | Health

 Asked about his daily regimen in the initial days of the lockdown, he said, the day use to begin at about 7:30 AM and since he had to ferry samples to centres as well, it would be way past midnight on many days.

-''I used to change my PPE kit at regular intervals, sometimes using 3-4 in a day.
-It was faith that kept us all going, otherwise, the pandemic had already taken a toll on the mental well-being of people, in and out of homes,'' the Malda native said.

 Asked if he isolated himself from his family during the lockdown period, he said, ''I live alone in Gurgaon, my wife and my young daughter are back in Malda.
 I had met them last in October 2018.
 In 2019, I could not visit home for some other reasons, then the pandemic broke out.
-I reunited with the late February this year.''
+I reunited with them late February this year.''
+PTI KND SMN SMN

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)